nawktopus/horned-beasts/README.md

 # README

+Number and name of feature: 1.
+Display Images

+Estimate of time needed to complete: 1.5 hours

+Start time: 3:00pm

+Finish time: 4:30pm

+Actual time needed to complete: 1hr

+Number and name of feature: 2.
+Voting

+Estimate of time needed to complete: 30 mins

+Start time: 4:30pm

+Finish time: 5:00pm

+Actual time needed to complete: 1hr

-Number and name of feature:
+Number and name of feature: 3.
+Bootstrap

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1 hr

-Start time:
+Start time: 5:30pm

-Finish time:
+Finish time: 11:00pm (Break in between)

-Actual time needed to complete:
+Actual time needed to complete: 1 hr